sentryguides/sentry/source/heroes/crystal_maiden.md

 and <%= item :ward_observer %> as well as <%= item :courier %>.
 If you have the gold for it, get <%= item :ring_of_protection %>, otherwise go for 2x <%= item :branches %>.

-During the laning phase, you can hopefully get enough gold to aquire <%= item :tranquil_boots %>
+During the laning phase, you can hopefully get enough gold to acquire <%= item :tranquil_boots %>
 and <%= item :magic_wand %>.

 Your next choice depends on how well the game is going.
 If you contributed to a few